La Sportiva Wildcat

 Blurring the line between trail runner and lightweight hiking shoe, the La Sportiva Wildcat gripped most dry trail surfaces with ease.
 Whether I was running or hiking, the fairly aggressive outsole dug confidently into soft ground, and the widely spaced lugs did a decent job of keeping out mud.
 Even when the trail turned technical, the sticky FriXion rubber excelled at clinging to granite.
 All things considered, the La Sportiva Wildcat proved to be a capable companion in normal conditions.

-Compared to other trail-running shoes I’ve been wearing recently, the Wildcat ranks among the lowest in comfort.
+Compared to other trail running shoes I’ve been wearing recently, the Wildcat ranks among the lowest in comfort.
 The shoe felt very firm underfoot, the above-average drop made me feel as though I was being constantly pitched forward, and the materials used throughout the design were stiff and unforgiving.
 Additionally, the insole provided no arch support (a selling point for those with flat feet), and I felt especially fatigued after long runs and hikes.
 Even when worn casually, my feet grew uncomfortable after a couple hours of standing—something I haven’t experienced with other footwear I own.
 All that said, I didn’t experience any blisters, hotspots, or numbness in the Wildcat, which is high praise when breaking in a new shoe.
 But if comfort is at the top of your priority list, I recommend instead checking out the Brooks Cascadia or Salomon Sense Ride.

 La Sportiva products rarely disappoint in the durability department, and I’m happy to report that the Wildcat continues the trend.
 In fact, I found the shoe to be well-built for hiking and arguably over-built for trail running.
-The relatively stiff heel and midsole haven’t packed out, and the FriXion rubber outsole has outlasted the soles of many Altra models I’ve owned in the past—most notably the Superior 3.5.
+The relatively stiff heel and midsole haven’t packed out, and the FriXion rubber outsole has outlasted the soles of many Altra models I’ve owned in the past—most notably a past-generation model of the Superior.
 And while the all-mesh upper might be an initial point of concern, the material has proven to be extremely robust and hasn’t torn despite high-mileage use.
 As I touched on above, the Wildcat is heavy for a trail runner, but this heft nicely translates to a bump in durability.

 Other Versions of the La Sportiva Wildcat

 I tested the non-waterproof Wildcat for this review, and La Sportiva also makes shoe in a Gore-Tex model.
-The Wildcat 2.0 GTX ($155) features the same basic construction and outsole as the standard Wildcat but adds in a waterproof membrane for improved wet-weather protection at a slight weight penalty (28.3 ounces).
+The Wildcat 2.0 GTX ($155) features the same basic construction and outsole as the standard Wildcat but adds in a waterproof membrane for improved wet-weather protection at a weight penalty (1 lb.
+12.3 oz.).
 If you plan to use the Wildcat for hiking, particularly in rainy climates, it might be worth the bump in weight and cost to upgrade to the GTX model.
 La Sportiva also sells both the mesh and GTX Wildcat in women’s versions, which clock in a few ounces lighter and are offered in different colorways.
 Otherwise, the women’s Wildcats are identical in both design and price to the men’s.

 - With a stiff build and superb durability, the La Sportiva Wildcat is a solid hiking shoe and a decent trail runner.